 This dissertation focuses on emerging political seascapes in the face of new seabed mining industries.
 I spent 4 months consulting archival sources and conducting stakeholder interviews in New Zealand and Fiji in 2014.

-Sammler, K. (in review).
+Sammler, K. (forthcoming).
 “Kauri and The Whale: Environmental Ontology in Aotearoa New Zealand” in I. Braverman and E.Johnson (eds.), Ocean Legalities: The Law and Life of the Sea, Durham: Duke University Press.

 Sammler, K. (2017).
 “The Deep Pacific: Island Governance and Seabed Mineral Development” in E. Stratford (ed.), Island Geographies: Essays and Conversations.
 Routledge Studies in Human Geography.
 New York, NY: Routledge.